Here are the most frequent questions that Adam receives

 Wow.
 That is crazy expensive.
 How did you afford it?

-Well, it’s really not that expensive if you consider all of my expenses from flights to food to lodging to entertainment, etc. I did A LOT on this trip, and it cost me less than it would have cost me to stay home in the States.
+Well, its really not that expensive if you consider all of my expenses from flights to food to lodging to entertainment, etc. I did A LOT on this trip, and it cost me less than it would have cost me to stay home in the States.

 I wrote an entire essay in the book about the financing and budgeting of my trip, but essentially, after I decided I was going to take this trip, I busted my butt for two years to work and save.
 I worked as a bartender.
 I ate out, but not regularly.
 I drove an older-model car.
 I lived with roommates.
 Etcetera.
 But none of these were real sacrifices.
 I had a happy life during those two years, and I still was able to save up for the subsequent greatest year of my life.